Kiran7007/Interview-Preparation/README.md

     - It allows us to introduce an [Inversion of Control]("https://www.codeproject.com/Articles/592372/Dependency-Injection-DI-vs-Inversion-of-Control-IO" "What is IoC?") container
     - It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code

-- **(My Favorite question!)
-Suppose we are building an application for a pizza store and we need to model their pizza classes.
-Assume they offer four types of pizzas namely Peppy Paneer, Farmhouse, Margherita and Chicken Fiesta.
-Each pizza has a different cost.
-We have overridden the getCost() in the subclasses to find the appropriate cost.
-Now let's become it more interesting! suppose a new requirement, in addition to a pizza, customer can also ask for several toppings such as Fresh Tomato, Paneer, Jalapeno, Capsicum, Barbeque, etc. Toppings may be redundant and it's OK.
-(It means a customer may choose double jalapeno or three-time barbeque).
-Each topping has its price and by adding each one the total cost of the pizza will be increased.
-If you have to suggest only one design pattern to solve this problem, choose which one? why? and How you implement it?**

 - **which pattern is used when we need to decouple an abstraction from its implementation?**  </br>
   When we want to decouple an abstraction from its implementation in order that two can vary independently we use **bridge pattern**.